 Because the real estate market in Costa Rica has few regulations, it can be hard to know who’s a professional when you’re buying property in Costa Rica.
 You never know if someone is just a scammer or a local peddler trying to make a penny.

 Be aware that people often try to sell property that’s not theirs—or anyone’s—to sell.
 Hence the importance of a title search!

 Looking for recommendations for an honest real estate broker or agent with a good reputation is the best way to start.
 It’s wise to find an agent who’s highly regarded in the area you want to purchase in and has the references to prove it.
 It can be as simple as asking around the community for recommendations.

 You can then look into the names or Costa Rica real estate companies that pop up a few times.
 Keep in mind that just because an agent is an English-speaking expat doesn’t mean that they will be honest.

 Real Estate Associations

 In addition to reputation and recommendations, you can check if your agent belongs to any real estate associations.
 The NAR (National Association of Realtors), CCBR (Costa Rican Real Estate Association), and CRGAR (Costa Rican Guanacaste Association of Real Estate) are all national or regional associations.

-Overall, the purchase process is similar to that of the US/Canada but does have its differences.
+Overall, the purchasing property is similar to that of the US/Canada but has differences.

 Checking Out Properties